actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 ### Tests for the mean (one-sample and two sample)

-Testing for one-sample mean involves this hypothesis test:
+The one-sample mean test involves this hypothesis test:

 $$
 H_0 : \mu = \mu_0 | H_a : \mu \neq \mu_0